-- 6.20 The Council will demonstrate that the Appeal Site is not PDL and that the current use of the site is not inappropriate development. - 6.21 It is common ground that the Appeal Proposals (North), is inappropriate development in the Green Belt and that, by definition, the proposed development would be harmful to the Green Belt and should not be approved except in VSC. - 6.22 The Appeal Proposal (North) would also result in loss of openness and conflict with three of the five purposes of the Green Belt set out at paragraph 138 of the Framework. - 6.23 The Appeal Proposal (North) by reason of the quantum of development would also result in harm on landscape character and loss of agricultural land. - 6.24 In the absence of an agreed legal agreement, the Appeal Proposal (North) would have adverse impact upon the infrastructure.
-However, it is assumed this matter will be resolved. - 6.25 The Council will present evidence to show that the acknowledged benefits of the proposed development, which are material considerations, would not constitute VSC that would clearly outweigh the harm to the Green Belt by reason of inappropriateness and other harm.
+- 6.19 The Council will demonstrate that the Appeal Site is not largely PDL and that the current use of the site is not inappropriate development. - 6.20 It is common ground that the Appeal Proposals, is inappropriate development in the Green Belt and that, by definition, the proposed development would be harmful to the Green Belt and should not be approved except in VSC.

-- 6.26 Furthermore, the harm by definition and otherwise would be exacerbated when assessed cumulatively with the harm caused in relation to the Appeal Proposal (South)1 which is conjoined with the Appeal Proposal (North) the subject of this Statement of Case. - 6.27 It will be submitted by the Council that the benefits of the proposed development would not clearly outweigh the identified harm and that the application of the Planning Balance should lead to the refusal of planning permission.
+- 6.21 The Appeal Proposal (South) would also result in loss of openness conflict with two of the five purposes of the Green Belt set out at paragraph 138 of the Framework. - 6.22 The Appeal Proposal (South) by reason of the quantum of development would also result in harm to landscape characterand loss of agricultural land. - 6.23 In the absence of an agreed legal agreement, the Appeal Proposal (South) would have adverse impact upon the infrastructure.
+However, it is assumed this matter will be resolved. - 6.24 The Council will present evidence to show that the acknowledged benefits of the proposed development, which are material considerations, would not constitute VSC that would clearly outweigh the harm to the Green Belt by reason of inappropriateness and other harm. - 6.25 Furthermore, the harm by definition and otherwise would be exacerbated when assessed cumulatively with the harm caused in relation to the Appeal Proposal (North) which is conjoined with the Appeal Proposal (South) the subject of this Statement of Case.

-1 APP/B1930/W/22/3313110
+&lt;sup>1 APP/B1930/W/22/3312277